 You’ll pay more for bad website design

 There’s a myth that websites only need to cost a $1000 or £500.
 “My cousin designs websites and he said he’d do it for free”.
-I’m sure your cousin designs great websites, but if they really were that good, he wouldn’t be charging nothing for them.
-Or “anyone can create a website for next to nothing themselves using services like Weebly”.
+I’m sure your cousin designs great websites, but if they really were that good, they

 Have you ever heard of a great lawyer or accountant being so good they don’t charge anything?
 They’re both skills that anyone can learn, but you get what you pay for.
 You wouldn’t say “my mate can do it for £20” to a mechanic and expect the same results.

 Remember, just because something pretty can easily or cheaply be created, it does not mean that it is “correct” or effective.
 A successful website (in terms of generating business) is not because it’s great looking.
 That may be a part of it, but there’s a lot more going on to make a website successful.
-And it’s that that you are paying for.
+And that’s what you’re paying for.

 Your website is no longer “a little place on the internet that’s yours”.
-If it’s a genuine addition to your business, then it should be providing measurable impact on your business.
-It should be helping getting you leads, sales and better customer relationships.
+If it’s a genuine addition to your business, then it should be providing a measurable impact on your business.
+It should be helping you get leads, sales and better customer relationships.

 Just having a website as an online brochure isn’t enough for your business.
-You need to produce relevant and up to date content for your customers.
-Really, that’s all your should be focusing on.
-Helping your customers and being useful and valuable to them.
+You need to produce relevant and up-to-date content for your customers.
+That really is all you should be focusing on.
+Helping your customers, and being useful and valuable to them.